 Belt tension

 Drive belts need to be taught between the pulleys.
-In order to keep the belt in tension at all times, a spring-loaded arm know as a tensioner is employed.
+In order to keep the belt in tension at all times, a spring-loaded arm, known as a tensioner, is employed.

 The tensioner is fitted with a pulley that applies all that tension to the belt.
 A tensioner pulley is known as an idler.

-A loose belt causes slip and slips causes a lack of drive at the wheels.
+A loose belt causes a slip, and slips cause a lack of drive at the wheels.
 But slip also causes heat to build in the belt.
-Excessive heat can cause the belt to smoke and flat spot, but even a little slip can cause a belt to prematurely wear out.
+Excessive heat can cause the belt to smoke and flat spot, but even a little slip can cause a belt to wear out prematurely.

-A worn-out or weak tensioner spring however can allow a drive belt to slip.
-In addition as the belt ages it gets longer, this in effect causes further slip.
-If in doubt about your belt, replace the it.
+A worn-out or weak tensioner spring, however, can allow a drive belt to slip.
+In addition, as the belt ages, it gets longer; this, in effect, causes further slip.
+If in doubt about your belt, replace it.
 It’s all covered below.

 Replacing Drive Belt